-As of December 1st, 2016 the PedNet Registry is registered on http://ClinicalTrials.gov .
+As of December 1st 2016, the PedNet Registry is registered on http://ClinicalTrials.gov under the number NCT02979119.
 ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
-The PedNet Registry is registered under the number NCT02979119
+The PedNet Registry is also registered in the European Union electronic Register of Post-Authorisation Studies (PAS) of the European Network of Centres for Pharmacovigilance (ENCePP).

-The aim of the PedNet registry is to include complete cohorts of all newly diagnosed patients born from 01-01-2000 with congenital haemophilia A and B factor VIII/ IX ≤ 0.25 IU/ dl and treated in one of the 34 participating centres.
-Well-defined clinical determinants of diagnosis and treatment characteristics are collected.
-Parents of the patients receive written and verbal information about the registry and sign informed consent before participation.
+The aim of the PedNet Registry is to include complete cohorts of all newly diagnosed patients who are born from January 1st 2000 with congenital haemophilia A and B with clotting factor VIII/ IX levels ≤ 0.25 IU/ dl and are treated in one of the 34 participating centres in 19 countries.

 In 2014 an article was published about the PedNet Registry and its design click here